 [clickToTweet tweet=”93% of #localbusiness listings have inaccurate website information across all major sources. ” quote=”93% of #localbusiness listings have inaccurate website information across all major sources. “]

 If a user can find the website, they’ll get a better impression of their business.
 This usually results in a more positive experience.
-Make your clients stand out on the SERP by including their website data in the listing information.
+Make sure you stand out on the SERP by including their website data in the listing information.

 Depending on your client’s business, there might be other important information to include in their online business listings.

 Include as much information across all listing sources and directories.
-This will make it easier for consumers to find your clients and purchase their products and/or services.
+This will make it easier for your clients to find you and purchase your products and/or services.